tldr-pages/tldr/pages/linux/usbip.md

 > Tool for using USB devices remotely.
 > More information: <https://usbip.sourceforge.net/>.

-- List all local USB devices and they busid's:
+- List all local USB devices and their bus ID's:

 `usbip list --local`

-- Start the usbip daemon on the server:
+- Start a usbip daemon on the server:

 `systemctl start usbipd`

-- Bind a USB device to usbip on the server:
+- Bind an USB device to usbip on the server:

-`sudo usbip bind -b {{busid}}`
+`sudo usbip bind --busid={{bus_id}}`

 - Load the kernel module required by usbip on the client: